Merkuryo/kubernetes-ejercicios/ejercicio4_8/README.md

-# Ejercicio 4.8: The Project Step 24 - GitOps
+# Exercise 4.8: The Project Step 24 - GitOps

-## Objetivo
+## Objective

 Mover "The Project" (backend + ping-pong + log-output + postgres) a GitOps.